-In accordance with Delaware law, a list of the names of our stockholders of record entitled to vote at the Annual Meeting will be available for 10 days prior to the Annual Meeting for any purpose germane to the meeting, between the hours of 8:30 a.m. and 4:30 p.m. local time at our principal executive offices at 900 Third Avenue, 29th Floor, New York, New York 10022.
-This list will also be available at the Annual Meeting.
+In accordance with Delaware law, a list of the names of our stockholders of record entitled to vote at the Annual Meeting will be available for 10 days prior to the Annual Meeting for any purpose germane to the meeting, between the hours of 8:30 a.m. and 4:30 p.m. local time at our principal executive offices at One Liberty Plaza, 165 Broadway, New York, New York 10006.
+If, as a result of the coronavirus pandemic, our offices are not generally open during the ten days prior to the Annual Meeting, stockholders of record may request a list of stockholders of record as of the Record Date for any purpose germane to the Annual Meeting by contacting us by mail sent to the attention of the Secretary of the Company at our principal executive offices located at One Liberty Plaza, 165 Broadway, New York, New York 10006, or by calling us at 212-418-0100.
+A list of stockholders of record will be available for inspection during the Annual Meeting through the meeting website.